-893353 Alberta Inc. ("Dilawri") is a privately held corporation which, together with certain of its affiliates, holds an approximate 29.9% effective interest in the REIT as at June 30, 2022 (December 31, 2021 - 28.8%), through the ownership, direction or control of all of the 9,327,487 outstanding Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership"), and 5,316,220 trust units of the REIT ("REIT Units").
+893353 Alberta Inc. ("Dilawri") is a privately held corporation which, together with certain of its affiliates, holds an approximate 30.2% effective interest in the REIT on a fully diluted basis as at September 30, 2022 (December 31, 2021 - 28.8%), through the ownership, direction or control of all of the 9,327,487 outstanding Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership"), and 5,725,420 trust units of the REIT ("REIT Units").
 The Class B LP Units are economically equivalent to REIT Units and are exchangeable generally on a one-for-one basis for REIT Units.
 Dilawri and its affiliates, other than its shareholders and controlling persons, are referred to herein as the "Dilawri Group".
 On April 28, 2022, the Dilawri Group exchanged 605,766 Class B LP Units for an equal number of Units in accordance with the terms of the amended and restated limited partnership agreement of the Partnership dated July 22, 2015 (the "Exchange").
 The Exchange was valued at \$8,450.

-On January 17, 2022, the REIT acquired the real estate underlying the Sherbrook Honda and Magog Honda automotive dealership properties located in Magog and Sherbrooke, Quebec for a combined purchase price of approximately \$23,422 plus acquisition costs of \$1,094.
+On January 17, 2022, the REIT acquired the real estate underlying the Sherbrook Honda and Magog Honda automotive dealership properties located in Magog and Sherbrooke, Quebec, for a combined purchase price of approximately \$23,422 plus acquisition costs of \$1,094.
 The portfolio consists of two full-service automotive dealership properties, totaling 83,185 square feet of GLA.
 The REIT funded the acquisitions by drawing on its revolving credit facilities and cash on hand.

-On January 20, 2022, the REIT acquired the freehold interest in the approximately 2.15 acres of land underlying the Langley Acura ("Langley land lease") automotive dealership property for approximately \$15,050 plus acquisition costs of \$125.
+On January 20, 2022, the REIT acquired the freehold interest in the approximately 2.15 acres of land underlying the Langley Acura automotive dealership property (the "Langley Land Lease") for approximately \$15,050 plus acquisition costs of \$125.
 The land was previously leased to the REIT and continues to be tenanted by the Langley Acura automotive dealership in Langley, British Columbia.
 The REIT will continue to receive land and leasehold rent payments from the operating tenant of the Langley Acura dealership, an affiliate of the Dilawri Group, but will no longer be required to pay land lease payments.
 The Langley Acura property is a 26,448 square-foot full-service automotive dealership property.
 The REIT funded the purchase price by drawing on its revolving credit facilities.